 Following the journey of faith started by her daughter, a mother notices that her own faith has become routine

-"It's too complicated to explain yourself on the phone.
-I'm sending you a letter… but don't worry, ok? ".
-In her mail, Julena writes to me that she has turned to Christ, that she attends church and reads the Bible.
-She turned her back on her life as a party student and joined an association of Christian students.
+“It's too complicated to explain to you on the phone.
+I'm sending you a letter... but don't worry, ok? ".
+In her mail, Julena writes to me that she has turned to Christ, that she attends a Church and reads the Bible.
+She turned her back on her life as a party girl and joined a Christian student association.